DiegoVictor/bethehero-api/README.md

 <http://localhost:3333/v1/incidents?page=1>; rel="first",
 <http://localhost:3333/v1/incidents?page=2>; rel="prev"
 ```
-> See more about this header in this MDN web doc: [Link - HTTP](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Link).
+> See more about this header in this MDN doc: [Link - HTTP](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Link).

 ### X-Total-Count
 Another header returned in routes with pagination, this bring the total records amount.

-## JWT
+## Bearer Token
-A few routes expect a Bearer JWT Token in an `Authorization` header.
+A few routes expect a Bearer Token in an `Authorization` header.
 > You can see these routes in the [routes](#routes) section.
 ```
-GET http://localhost:3333/v1/ngo_incidents?page=1 Authorization: Bearer <token>
+GET http://localhost:3333/v1/ngos/e5a76988/incidents?page=1 Authorization: Bearer <token>
 ```
-> To achieve this token you just need authenticate through the `/sessions` route and it will return the `token` key with a valid JWT Token.
+> To achieve this token you just need authenticate through the `/sessions` route and it will return the `token` key with a valid Bearer Token.

 ## Versioning
 A simple versioning was made.
 Just remember to set after the `host` the `/v1/` string to your requests.